richard4231/soundOmath/README.md

 #Roadmap

 ### version 0.3
+- code documentation
 - speed functions
-- button checks
+- dynamic buttons
+- Reduce and Extend the menue
 - iOS fix
 - tests automatization
 - performance tests and optimazion

 ### version 0.4
-- Reduce and Extend the menue
 - new sounds
 - endless flow from the left
 - mobile optimization

 ### version 0.5
+- Evaluation of interaction
+- when should changes affect ?
+- Pause Button / Change Button
 - Documentation

 ### version 0.6